ilkilab/agorakube-docs/www/docs/tutorials/deploy_agorakube.md

 The cluster will be composed of 4 Virtual machines.

 * 1 machine Deploy that will be used as a deployment machine.
-With this machine, you can pilot your Kubernetes cluster if you want.
+This machine is used to manage your K8S cluster.
-* 1 machine master/worker, this machine will have the role of master and worker also
+* 1 machine master/etcd
-* 1 machine worker
+* 2 machine worker/storage that are used as worker
-* 1 machine etcd

 > *"Note: If you don't have enough RAM for this tutorial, we suggest deploying an all-in-one cluster (1 machine with all roles).
-A Vagrantfile is provided for this in the project Agorakube in **./test_lab**."*
+A Vagrantfile is provided for this in the project Agorakube in **./test_lab**

 Below you have the Vagrantfile used for this tutorial.
 We are using 4 machines Ubuntu 18.04.
 You are free to change the OS to CentOS 7 if you want.